curlytag

 Run tests in watch mode — tests re-run automatically on file changes:

-vp test --watch
+vp test --project browser --watch

 Run tests with a browser UI for interactive exploration:

-vp test --ui --watch
+vp test --project browser --ui --watch

 [!NOTE]